Mass media in Binghamton, New York

-There are a number of notable sources of media in Binghamton, New York.
+There are a number of notable sources of mass media in Binghamton, New York, United States.
 Located near the border with Pennsylvania, Binghamton media act as a source of information and entertainment for a large region, extending well beyond the metropolitan area.
 Most local television and radio stations broadcast from Ingraham Hill, which is located in the town of Binghamton, just south of the city.

 Television stations

 According to the Nielsen Company, Binghamton is the 159th largest TV market in the United States.